mafrosis/step-ca-on-gce/README.md

 #### Setup the Google oAuth app

-Note: Naming conventions mean we are SSHing from the _client_ into the _host_ server.
+Note: The naming convention here is to SSH from the _client_ into the _host_ server.

-From `1.
-CREATE A GOOGLE OAUTH CREDENTIAL`:

  1. Configure oAuth consent at https://console.developers.google.com/apis/credentials/consent
  2. Create an oAuth app at https://console.developers.google.com/apis/credentials/oauthclient, choosing `Desktop app`

-#### Configure Step CLI on the host SSH server

-As root, install the binary in [Install Smallstep CLI](#install-smallstep-cli).

 #### Create trust relationship between host server and our CA